kenelight4u/Google_Form_Clone/README.md

 ## Commit Structure

-* type: subject e.g body, footer
+* type: subject e.g body(with numbers attached), footer

  The title consists of the type of the message and subject.
 The type is contained within the title and can be one of these types: